OCA-School-Assignment/DjangoSystemDev/RAEDME.md

-## Setup for Django × PostfreSQL on DevContainer
+## Setup for Django × PostgreSQL on DevContainer

 ### Prerequisites